veltall/interview-problems/nextPerm/nextPerm.md

 - We thus perform a double scan from the right side of the array and--upon finding the first pair that is in sorted order--swap them.

 > ALERT: A regular two-number swap would move two digits in a number.
 One of those moves would break only one sorted order (as intended), the other is not guaranteed to behave in any predictable way.
 Thus a 'swap' here actually only moves one digit from the right side to the left side and pushes other digits one position to the right.

+- UPDATE: A single naive swap isn't sufficient.
+The theory that breaking the least significant ordered pair will yield the next bigger configuration is invalid.
+A temporary solution is to always sort the less significant side of the swap to guarantee that the entire operation (swap + sort) results in the smallest possible configuration from that point onward.
+- I am personally unsure how this works intuitively or mathematically.
+The explanation for this solution remains an open problem.